codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 This command must be executed from a shell that has `kubectl` installed with the correct configuration for the cluster that was used for the installation.
 If you already have a local shell that points to your cluster, feel free to paste the command there and run it.

-The easiest way to run it in any other case is via the Google shell.
-Click the *Activate Google shell* icon from the top right and wait a bit until the shell appears at the bottom part of the window
+The easiest way to run it in any other case is via the [Google shell](https://cloud.google.com/shell/docs/).
+Click the *Activate Google shell* icon from the top right and wait a bit until the shell appears at the bottom part of the window.

 First you need to setup `kubectl` access.
 Run: